XuZhou-cs2020/XuZhou-cs2020.github.io/README.md

 **Q:I have host my site, but why my resume does not show up?**

 A: If you have already push it back to github, please recheck you address.
 The address should followed your GitHub ID exactly.
+Also,check your address and make sure that follows the format of USERNAME.github.io.